DessimozLab/OMAnnotator/README.md

 Authors: Sade Bates, Yannis Nevers

-OMAnnotation is a workflow for combining protein-coding gene structural annotation from different sources, using evolutionary information from other species.
+OMAnnotator is a workflow for combining protein-coding gene structural annotation from different sources, using evolutionary information from other species.
 It repurposes the OMA orthology software (https://omabrowser.org/standalone/) to form a consensus annotation by combining evidence from multiple annotation methods with existing homology information from the OMA Browser.
 This strategy is made easy to use through a Python toolkit available in this repository.

 ## Installation